kumarsaurabh20/meantools_docs/docs/tutorial.rst

 		Make sure to keep the same column names in the transcriptomics and metabolomics CSV files

-``corrMultiomics.py -ft data/test_data/test.bac.abundance.csv -qm data/test_data/test.bac.rnaseq.rpkm.csv -mr -cl -mad -r -c 0.1 -w 0.01 -mdr 5 10 25 50 -t 4 -dn test.sqlite -tn bacterial``
+``python corrMultiomics.py -ft data/test_data/test.bac.abundance.csv -qm data/test_data/test.bac.rnaseq.rpkm.csv -mr -cl -mad -r -c 0.1 -w 0.01 -mdr 5 10 25 50 -t 4 -dn test.sqlite -tn bacterial``

 This step saves the results in the test.sqlite database across various tables.
 The initial table, named *bacterial*, stores the correlation between each mass feature and individual transcripts/genes.
 Each correlation coefficient is accompanied by a p-value, indicating its statistical significance.